CrossBoundary

 Post in 2024

-Kenmare Resources plc is a mining and exploration company based in Dublin, Ireland, focused on the production of mineral sands products.
-The company operates the Moma Titanium Minerals Mine on the northern coast of Mozambique, where it extracts ilmenite, zircon, and rutile, along with secondary zircon and mineral sands concentrates.
-Kenmare is recognized as a significant supplier to a global customer base, serving over 15 countries and including major end users of its products.
-The minerals produced are essential raw materials that are processed into intermediate products and ultimately used in everyday items such as paints, plastics, and ceramic tiles.
-As of December 31, 2019, Kenmare reported total proved and probable ore reserves of 1,584 million tons.
-The company was incorporated in 1972 and has established itself as a key player in the mineral sands industry.
+Kenmare Resources plc is a mining company headquartered in Dublin, Ireland, with operations focused on producing mineral sands products.
+The company operates the Moma Titanium Minerals Mine located on the northern coast of Mozambique.
+Its primary products include ilmenite, zircon, and rutile, as well as various concentrates.
+These minerals are key raw materials used in the production of intermediate products that ultimately find their way into everyday items such as paints, plastics, and ceramic tiles.
+Kenmare is recognized as a major global supplier of these mineral sand products, serving customers across over 15 countries.
+As of December 31, 2019, the company had total proved and probable ore reserves of 1,584 million tons.

 Emerging Africa Infrastructure Fund